meganasus/British.mvp/README.md

-British project for those looking to make something out of life
+British project for those looking to make it in life